top of page

 Romaji: Kesshite / namida wa misenaide

-Cultural Nuance: "No matter how hard it gets, I will never let anyone see my tears."
+Cultural Nuance: "No matter how difficult it gets, I will never show my tears to anyone."

 6. 僕は 行かないさ 行けない カントリー・ロード